nubs/which/README.md

 means that you can find it in `$COMPOSER_HOME/vendor/bin/which`.
 This command does require the symfony/console package to be installed and accessible via the autoloader.

+For windows users, the preferred installation method is using composer, i.e. via `composer global require`.
+Composer will create a `which.bat` script in its bin directory that can be executed.
+Alternatively, a `which.bat` script is included.
+You may need to add the `bin` directory from this repository to your `PATH` environment variable to be able to access the command globally.